 Physician Assistant Requirements

-Must be from a regionally accredited institution
+All prerequisite course work must be from a regionally accredited institution in the United States.

-Must be received by December 31 of the application year, for example, December 31, 2015 for the class beginning September 2016.
+Degree must be received by December 31 of the application year, for example, December 31, 2015 for the class beginning September 2016.

 Minimum Grade Point Average (GPA)